-The term is also widely used to distinguish plants with little or no woody growth from trees and shrubs, which are also technically perennials. [ 2 ] Perennials, especially small flowering plants, that grow and bloom over the spring and summer, die back every autumn and winter, and then return in the spring from their root-stock, are known as herbaceous perennials.
+The term is also widely used to distinguish plants with little or no woody growth from trees and shrubs, which are also technically perennials.
+Perennials, especially small flowering plants, that grow and bloom over the spring and summer, die back every autumn and winter, and then return in the spring from their root-stock, are known as herbaceous perennials.
+Herbaceous plant.
 Trientalis latifolia (Broadleaf Starflower) is a perennial herbaceous plant of the ground layer of forests in western North America.

 A herbaceous plant (in American botanical use simply herb) is a plant that has leaves and stems that die down at the end of the growing season to the soil level.
 They have no persistent woody stem above ground.
-Herbaceous plants may be annuals, biennials or perennials. [ 2 ] Annual herbaceous plants die completely at the end of the growing season or when they have flowered and fruited, and they then grow again from seed. [ 3 ] Herbaceous perennial and biennial plants have stems that die at the end of the growing season, but parts of the plant survive under or close to the ground from season to season (for biennials, until the next growing season, when they flower and die).
+Herbaceous plants may be annuals, biennials or perennials.
+Annual herbaceous plants die completely at the end of the growing season or when they have flowered and fruited, and they then grow again from seed.
+Some relatively fast-growing herbaceous plants (especially annuals) are pioneers, or early-successional species.
+Others form the main vegetation of many stable habitats, occurring for example in the ground layer of forests, or in naturally open habitats such as meadow, salt marsh or desert.

 The buds, which are very sticky, are collected in the spring before they open and then boiled.
 Drinking the tea relieves cold symptoms.
 Cleaners.
 Horsetail.
 As Medicine: The horsetail plant is used to make a medicinal tea to treat kidney problems, bladder infections or urinary track problems.